JuergenGutsch/blog/_source/_posts/2021-06-01-aspnetcore6-09-component-generic-types.md

 code .
 ~~~

-This creates a new Blazor Server project called `ComponentGenericTypes`, changes into the project directory and opens VSCode to start working on the project.
+This creates a new Blazor Server project called `ComponentGenericTypes`, changes into the project directory, and opens VSCode to start working on the project.

 To generate some meaningful dummy data, I'm going to add my favorite NuGet package GenFu: